-- 3. An agency should consider issuing declaratory orders in several ways, including, but not limited, to: - (a) Communicating the agency's considered views regarding the meaning of its governing statute, regulations, or other legal documents (such as permits, licenses, certificates, or other authorizations the agency has issued); - (b) Explaining how existing legal requirements apply to proposed or contemplated transactions or other activities; - (c) Defining terms of art that are used within the agency's regulatory scheme; - (d) Clarifying whether a matter falls within federal regulatory authority;
+- 3. An agency should consider issuing declaratory orders in several ways, including, but not limited, to: - (a) Communicating the agency's considered views regarding the meaning of its governing statute, regulations, or other legal documents (such as permits, licenses, certificates, or other authorizations the agency has issued); - (b) Explaining how existing legal requirements apply to proposed or contemplated transactions or other activities; - (c) Defining terms of art that are used within the agency's regulatory scheme; - (d) Clarifying whether a matter falls within the agency's regulatory authority; - (e) Clarifying a division of jurisdiction between or among federal agencies that operate in a shared regulatory space; and - (f) Addressing questions of preemption. - 4.
+Agencies should look for opportunities to experiment with innovative uses of declaratory orders to improve regulatory programs.

-87 (e) Clarifying a division of jurisdiction between or among federal agencies that 88 operate in a shared regulatory space; and 89 (f) Addressing questions of preemption.
-90 4.
-Agencies should look for opportunities to experiment with innovative uses of 91 declaratory orders to improve regulatory programs by providing binding and reliable guidance.
-92 Determining Minimal Procedural Requirements for Declaratory Orders 93 5.
-Each agency that uses declaratory orders should have written and publicly available 94 procedures explaining how the agency initiates, conducts, and terminates declaratory 95 proceedings.
-An agency should also communicate in a written and publicly available way its 96 preferred uses of declaratory orders.
-97 6.
-When designing the procedures for its declaratory proceedings, an agency should begin 98 by determining whether or not the matter is one that must be adjudicated according to the 99 formal adjudication provisions of the APA.
-If the matter is not required by statute to be 100 conducted under the APA's formal adjudication provisions, an agency has substantial procedural 101 discretion, but at a minimum should provide a basic form of notice and opportunity for comment.
-102 7.
-Agency procedures should provide guidance regarding the information that petitioners 103 should include in a petition for declaratory order.
-104 Giving Notice and Collecting Information 105 8.
-Each agency should provide a way for petitioners and other interested parties to learn when the agency has received a petition for declaratory order or intends to issue a declaratory order on its own motion.
-The agency should tailor this communication according to the nature of the proceeding and the needs of potential commenters.
+Determining Minimal Procedural Requirements for Declaratory Orders

+- 5. Each agency that uses declaratory orders should have written and publicly available procedures explaining how the agency initiates, conducts, and terminates declaratory proceedings.
+An agency should also communicate in a written and publicly available way its preferred uses of declaratory orders. - 6.
+When designing the procedures for its declaratory proceedings, an agency should begin by determining whether or not the matter is one that must be adjudicated according to the formal adjudication provisions of the APA.
+If the matter is not required by statute to be conducted under the APA's formal adjudication provisions, an agency has substantial procedural discretion, but at a minimum should provide a basic form of notice and opportunity for comment, although it need not be equivalent to the notice-and-comment process used in rulemaking. - 7.
+Agency procedures should provide guidance regarding the information that petitioners should include in a petition for declaratory order.

+Giving Notice and Collecting Information

-109 9.
-Each agency should provide a way for interested parties to participate in proceedings 0 110 involving petitions for declaratory order.
-111 (a) If the matter is one of broad interest or general policy, the agency should allow 112 broad public participation.
-112 (b) If the declaratory proceeding involves a payrow question of how existing 113 (b) If the declaratory proceeding involves a narrow question of how existing 114 regulations would apply to an individual party's proposed actions, the agency may 115 choose to manage the submission of comments via an intervention process.
-113 choose to manage the submission of comments via an intervention process.
-116 Timeliness and Availability of Declaratory Orders
+- 8. Each agency should provide a way for petitioners and other interested parties to learn when the agency has received a petition for declaratory order or intends to issue a declaratory order on its own motion.
+The agency should tailor this communication according to the nature of the proceeding and the needs of potential commenters. - 9.
+Each agency should provide a way for interested parties to participate in declaratory order proceedings. - (a) If the matter is one of broad interest or general policy, the agency should allow broad public participation.

+(b) If the declaratory proceeding involves a narrow question of how existing regulations would apply to an individual party's proposed actions, the agency may choose to manage the submission of comments via an intervention process.

+Timeliness and Availability of Declaratory Orders